 - 6.11 Associate Members may be appointed by a community council where there may be a need for individuals with particular skills or knowledge.
 These individuals do not have voting rights.
 Associate members may serve for a fixed period as determined by the community council or for the term of office of the community council that has appointed them.
 Associate members may also include representation from other constituted local voluntary organisations.
 Associate members are not required to be residents of the community council area. - 6.12 Ex-officio Members are local authority Councillors, MPs and MSPs whose wards or constituencies fall wholly or partly within the geographical area of the community council area.
-Ex-officio members shall have no voting rights on the community council and do not count towards the membership numbers of the community council. - 6.13 Following the establishment of a community council, it may at its next meeting, appoint up to two Youth Members, aged 16-18, in addition to the community council's total membership.
-This provision will enable young people's perspectives to be represented in community discussions.
-Youth Members must meet the eligibility criteria outlined in para.
+Ex-officio members shall have no voting rights on the community council and do not count towards the membership numbers of the community council. - Once a community council is established, at its next meeting, a maximum of two Youth Members between the ages of 16-18 can be appointed to represent the views of young people in the community area.
+Youth members must meet the eligibility criteria as set out at para.
 6.6.
-Their appointment grants them full voting rights and they will be counted towards a quorum.
-They will serve a maximum term of two years or until the next ordinary election for community councils, whichever comes first. - 6.14 Royal Burgh of St. Andrews Community Council.
+These members shall be in addition to the total membership of each community council.
+They will have full voting rights and will be counted in terms of meeting a quorum.
+They will be appointed for a maximum term of two years or until the next ordinary election for community councils, whichever is sooner. - 6.14 Royal Burgh of St. Andrews Community Council.
 In addition to members appointed as above, the Royal Burgh of St. Andrews Community Council will include three persons appointed by the Student Representative Council who are students at the University of St. Andrews and have been elected to the Student Representative Council.
 These members will have full voting rights and will be counted in terms of meeting a quorum.
 Appointments will be until the next community council ordinary elections.